runceel/ReactiveProperty/README.md

 }
 ```

+It is really simple and understandable (I think!).
+Because there are NOT any base classes and interfaces.
+Just has declarative code between Input property and Output property.

 All steps are written in the "Getting Started" section in the [ReactiveProperty documentation](https://runceel.github.io/ReactiveProperty/).

+The concept of ReactiveProperty is simple that is a core class what name is `ReactiveProperty[Slim]`, it is just a wrap class what has a value, and implements `IObservable<T>` and `INotifyPropertyChanged`, `IObservable<T>` is for connect change event of the property value to Rx LINQ method chane, `INotifyPropertyChanged` is for data binding system such as WPF, WinUI and MAUI.

-This library's concept is "Fun programing".
+And an important concept of ReactiveProperty is "Fun programing".
-ViewModel code using ReactiveProperties is very simple.
+ViewModel code with ReactiveProperty is very simple.

 ViewModel's popular implementation: